hluk/CopyQ/docs/faq.rst

 - External editor warns that the file is missing.
 - Saving the file doesn't have any effect on the origin item.

-This happens if **the command to launch editor exits but the editor application itself is still running**.
-Since the command exited, CopyQ assumes that the editor itself is no longer running and stops monitoring the changes in temporary file (and removes the file).
+This happens if **the command to launch the editor exits, but the editor application itself is still running**.
+Since the command exited, CopyQ assumes that the editor itself is no longer running, and stops monitoring the changes in the temporary file (and removes the file).

 Here is the correct command to use for some editors::